iamrahil/dotfiles/nvim/README.markdown

 * Control-v: to open in vertical split
 * Control-x: to open in horizontal split
 * Control-t: to open in new tab
-* Control-o: prompt how to open
-* Control-z: select multiple

 ### Multiple Cursors
 * Ctrl-n: Select same word as multiple cursors

 ### Window Selection (choosewin)
 * Leader-w: Select window from open windows